lady-h-world/My_Garden/reading_pages/Secret_Guest/math_stats1.md

 And guess what's more fun!
 If we just change butterfly curve function from cartesian coordinate system to polar coordinate system, now you're seeing the shape same as Hanashiro's golden butterfly storm!

 Cartesian coordinate uses (x, y) coordinate system to specify points in a plane, while polar coordinate uses distance `r` and angle `θ` to specify points.
 A general form of polar equation is `r = f(θ)`, which determines how does distance r depend on the angle θ.
-Butterfly curve's polar equation looks like:
+Butterfly curve's polar equation looks as below:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/butterfly_curve_formula_polar.png" width="286" height="42" />